 Many have made the argument that calling out racism doesn't work—we've just spent a year debating the ethics of punching Nazis, and whether it's even productive to call neo-Nazis "Nazis."
 But it doesn't appear that Singh, who did the opposite, succeeded in changing the mind of the woman screaming at him.
 In a video taken after the incident, the woman, since identified as Jennifer Bush, says she came to the event to ask why Singh supported a Liberal MP's motion to condemn Islamophobia, and why he opposed the niqab ban in 2011, calling both policies "Sharia."
 Then she added that she isn't a racist.
 At no point did she apologize for her outburst or acknowledge Singh's kindness.

-Singh, who is hoping to become Canada's next Prime Minister on a platform of inclusiveness, has spoken out about dealing with racism growing up, but now has to grapple with it in the national spotlight.
-And it won't come just from people like Bush, but also from the mainstream, in places like Quebec where the NDP worries it'll be abandoned by voters if the party's leader is a devout Sikh, as progressive community leader Andray Domise wrote in Maclean's.
+Singh, who is hoping to become Canada's next prime minister on a platform of inclusiveness, has spoken out about dealing with racism growing up, but now has to grapple with it in the national spotlight.
+And it won't come just from people like Bush, but also from the mainstream, in places like Quebec where the NDP worries it'll be abandoned by voters if the party's leader is a devout Sikh, as Andray Domise wrote in Maclean's.
 But Singh has built his brand on the idea of championing a "politics of love to fight the politics of hate."
-His actions in this instance are on message and palatable to every kind of audience—this is crucial since he now faces the monumental task of impressing not just people of color, but also white liberals.
+His actions in this instance are on message and palatable to every kind of audience—this is crucial since he now faces the monumental task of impressing not just people of colour but also white liberals.
 And as a politician who's dealt with racist hecklers in the past, he's probably deeply aware of how a turbaned brown man being anything less than gentle towards a white woman would fulfill a racist stereotype.
 Would everyone be fawning over Singh in the same way had he yelled back at Bush, or had her immediately escorted out of the room?

 It's easy to root for someone whose slogan is literally "Love and Courage," and who can stay so positive in the face of open hostility.
-As a potential leader, Singh's reaction is commendable and makes sense.
+And as a potential leader, Singh's reaction is commendable and makes sense.
 But it shouldn't be treated like the only and right one—that creates an impossible standard for visible minorities, dealing with the blows of subtle and overt racism every day, to live up to.
 Canadians should get used to people being less gracious about racism—because the truth is, the work of dismantling racism, in most cases, is much harder than loving the racist.

-Follow Tamara Khandaker on Twitter.
+Follow Tamara on Twitter.